 Welcome!
 This site is intended to serve as a resource for all persons involved with or interested in the ongoing efforts to redesign the mental health system in Milwaukee County to be increasingly community-based, person-centered, trauma-informed, and recovery-oriented.
-Resources, meeting information, and progress reports will be regularly updated and accessible primarily through the right-hand navigation on this page.
+Resources and meeting information will be regularly updated and accessible primarily through the right-hand navigation on this page.
 We also present a data dashboard that will be periodically updated to reflect the progress toward the collective goals of redesign stakeholders.
-Please let us know if you would like to become more involved or if you have any suggestions on how to improve the content or functionality of this site.
+Please let us know if you have any suggestions on how to improve the content or functionality of this site.
 Thank you!

 Mental Health Redesign SMART Goals 2013-2014